Sophos Authentication for Thin Client (SATC)

 SATC can only authenticate user-based processes.
 Connections from processes started by system services aren't associated with a directory user.
 These connections must have a separate firewall rule with Match known users turned off.

-SATC has the following limitation:
+SATC has the limitations described in the following sections:

 STAS conflicts with SATC